sebsto/AWSDNSAuth/README.md

 USAGE

 positional arguments:
-  curl_parameters       parameters to be passed to curl command, starting with
+  curl_url              URL parameter to be passed to curl command curl_parameters       parameters to be passed to curl command (-X -d ..)
-                        the URL

 optional arguments:
   -h, --help            show this help message and exit